-Since 1919, the Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS) has regulated the practice of engineering.
-In 1945, regulation of the land surveying profession was added.
-In 1987, OSBEELS absorbed administrative oversight for Certified Water Right Examiners.
-In 2005, legislation was passed to include authority to regulate the practice of photogrammetric mapping.
+The Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS) regulates the practice of engineering; regulation of the land surveying profession; exercises administrative oversight for Certified Water Right Examiners; regulates the practice of photogrammetric mapping.

-The 11-member board, along with 15 staff, assures that professional engineers, land surveyors, photogrammetrists and certified water right examiners registered to practice in Oregon are qualified in fields in which technical and professional knowledge and skills are required.
-This is accomplished by setting standards of qualification for licensure; ensuring only individuals fully qualified by education, experience and examination are granted the privilege by license to practice engineering, land surveying, photogrammetric mapping and water right examination in Oregon; requiring that all licensed practitioners maintain competency; reviewing relevant laws and rules and revising them expeditiously; vigorously and impartially pursuing enforcement of regulatory laws and rules by carefully investigating any complaints or information relating to violations; and effectively disseminating information regarding board goals and activities to licensees and the public.
+The 11-member board and 12 staff ensure registered professional engineers, land surveyors, photogrammetrists and certified water right examiners are qualified in fields in which technical and professional knowledge and skills are required.
+OSBEELS sets standards of qualification for licensure, ensuring individuals are fully qualified by education, experience and examination to practice in Oregon.
+The board also reviews relevant laws and rules, revising them expeditiously; enforces regulatory laws and rules by carefully investigating any complaints or information relating to violations; and effectively disseminates information regarding board goals and activities to licensees and the public.

 OSBEELS is semi-independent and regulates more than 15,000 licensed professionals.